Educational

 Apple AirPods are the earphones of the moment, but at $159 (or more for the wireless charging option) they are expensive.
 Thankfully, there is a wide range of alternatives that offer a similar form factor and work over Bluetooth with any smartphone yet cost significantly less.

-For $50, there are several good options for you to consider—companies like Tribit, Soundpeats, 1More, and Anker.
-Soundcore by Anker Life P3i Hybrid Active Noise Cancelling Earbuds is a good value for money and comes with 4 Mics, AI-Enhanced Calls, 10mm Drivers, Powerful Sound, App for Custom EQ, Fast Charging, Transparency, and a Bluetooth 5.2.
+For $50, there are several good options—companies like Tribit, Soundpeats, 1More, and Anker.
+Soundcore by Anker Life P3i Hybrid Active Noise Cancelling Earbuds is a good value for money and comes with 4 Mics, AI-Enhanced Calls, 10mm Drivers, Powerful Sound, App for Custom EQ, Fast Charging, Transparency, and Bluetooth 5.2.
 The Anker earphones offer up to 36 hours of battery life using the case.

 Buy on Amazon